larsoliverdam/nmit/_posts/2020-02-06-github-workshop.markdown

 image:  github.jpg
 tags:   GitHub
 ---
 Ali has arganised a Git & GitHub workshop.
-Here is the [invitation](https://www.meetup.com/Nelson-HTML5-CSS-JSMeetup-Group/events/268314457/)
+Here is the link to the invitation https://www.meetup.com/Nelson-HTML5-CSS-JSMeetup-Group/events/268314457/